zesk/build/docs/tools/install.md

 #### Arguments

-- `package` - Additional packages to uninstall using `aptUninstall`
+- `package` - Additional packages to uninstall using `packageUninstall`

 #### Exit codes